Anomalous bunching of nearly indistinguishable bosons: Physical implications of mathematical conjectures on matrix permanents

+Note that the matrix $F$ is positive semidefinite provided $A$ is positive semidefinite (see Appendix \ref{appendix:F_psd}), so all its eigenvalues are nonnegative.
+By using the Laplace expansion formula for the permanent, we have $\sum_i F_{i,j}=\sum_j F_{i,j}=\perm A$.
+Thus, it is clear that $F$ always admits $\perm{A}$ as an eigenvalue (associated with the eigenvector with all equal entries).
+The conjecture is that $\perm{A}$ is its \emph{largest} eigenvalue.
+This can be proven to hold true for $n\leq 3$ and for the special case of nonnegative real matrices (i.e., such that $A_{i,j} \geq 0 $ for all $i,j$) \cite{pate2008permanental}.
+Incidentally, note also that $\det(A)$ can be proven to be the smallest eigenvalue of a matrix akin to $F$ but using determinants instead of permanents of submatrices.

-Clearly, if Conjecture P\ref{conj:generalizedBunching} were true than also Conjecture P\ref{conj:physical_conj} would be true.
-Interestingly, by investigating this physically motivated question, we found a connection with a different mathematical conjecture which coincidently was also introduced by Bapat and Sunder, albeit in a different work \cite{bapat1986extremal}, and also recently disproved by Drury \cite{drury2018}.
-The conjecture is stated as follows. \begin{conjecturem}[Bapat-Sunder 1986] Let $A$ be a positive definite matrix.
-Denote by $A(i, j)$ the $(n - 1)\times (n - 1)$ submatrix of $A$ obtained by deleting the $i$-th row and $j$-th column of $A$.
-Then $\perm{A}$ is the largest eigenvalue of the matrix $F$ such that $F_{i,j}=A_{i,j} \perm{A(i,j)}$. \end{conjecturem} The following sections are aimed at clarifying the connection between the physical Conjecture P\ref{conj:physical_conj} about the behavior of generalized bunching probabilities under small distinguishability perturbations and the mathematical Conjecture M\ref{conj:bapatSunder 2}.
-In particular, we show in Sec.~\ref{sec:counterexamples} how to construct a counterexample to Conjecture P\ref{conj:physical_conj} from a counterexample of Conjecture M\ref{conj:bapatSunder 2}.
-Interestingly, this also implies a previously unknown implication relation between Conjecture M\ref{conj:bapatSunder 1} and M\ref{conj:bapatSunder 2}, which may be of independent interest in mathematics.
-We demonstrate this implication in Appendix \ref{sec:Mathematical Prof} without using any quantum mechanics jargon, so that it is accessible to a broader community.
-The relation between the different physical and mathematical conjectures, as well as our main new results, are summarized in Fig.~\ref{fig:conj_implication}.
+The rest of this paper builds upon the connection between the mathematical Conjecture~M\ref{conj:bapatSunder 2} and the physical Conjecture P\ref{conj:physical_conj} on the behavior of boson bunching under small perturbations of the distinguishability matrix.
+Section \ref{sec:Small perturbation to indistinguishable boson} is devoted to the detailed perturbation analysis to the first order (Sec. \ref{sec:Stability around the bosonic case}) and second order (Sec. \ref{sec:second-order boson bunching}, where the link between these conjectures arises).
+Then, we show in Section~\ref{sec:counterexamples} how to construct a counterexample to Conjecture~P\ref{conj:physical_conj} from a counterexample to Conjecture M\ref{conj:bapatSunder 2}.
+Interestingly, this also implies a previously unknown logical implication between Conjectures M\ref{conj:bapatSunder 1} and M\ref{conj:bapatSunder 2}, which may be of independent interest to the mathematics community \cite{math-paper}.
+The relation between the different physical and mathematical conjectures as well as our main new results are summarized in Fig.~\ref{fig:conj_implication}.
+Finally, we investigate the opposite question in Section~\ref{sec:Further analysis of multimode boson bunching}, namely what is the perturbation that maximally \textit{decreases} the bunching probabilities.